Medicine: Academic Entry & Age Requirements

-A*AA in three A-levels (excluding Critical Thinking and General Studies) taken in the same academic year.
+A*AA in three A-levels (excluding Critical Thinking and General Studies, and the international A-level in Thinking Skills) taken in the same academic year.

 Candidates are required to achieve at least grade A in both Chemistry and at least one of Biology, Physics, Mathematics or Further Mathematics.